tf2classified/tf2classified-tf2-fonts/README.md

 * Thai

 ## Contributing

-If you find an error within this font set, you can report it to us by [creating an issue](../../issues/new).
+If you find an error within this font set, you can report it to us by [**creating an issue**](../../issues/new).

-If you fix an error or add support for more glyphs, you may [create a pull request](../../compare).
+If you fix an error or add support for more glyphs, you may [**create a pull request**](../../compare).
 Make sure to include your Steam ID in the pull request description so we may grant you a medal in-game.

 ## Copyright
 TF2 fonts are copyright (c) Andrea Wicklund 2007.

 Modified with extended character support by EMINOMA.